Human Resource Management - Admission with Credit (12 month fast-track route to the MA)

 It’s no secret that the working environment is changing at a lightning-fast pace.
 And human resource management has an essential role to play in tackling issues in organisations around the world – from remote working after the pandemic to finding talent during the global shortage.

-This course is intended for people who already have a level 7 PG diploma (120 credits) from Oxford Brookes or another recognised institution.
+This course is suitable if you already have a level 7 PG diploma (120 credits) from Oxford Brookes or another recognised institution.
 You might be an experienced HR professional, already working at a senior level and wanting to consolidate previous learning into an MA.
 This can be a personal achievement, a desire to strengthen your own research skills and conduct research in HR, or an opportunity to strengthen your CV.

 You’ll research a topic of interest to you.
 This could be a theoretical study exploring an aspect of HR that you are interested in or it could be applied to an actual issue that you are currently working on in your workplace.
 Ignite your potential and contribute effectively to your workplace development.